Reflections from the Ledge: A Journey of Hope

 That was the oath.
 Silent, sacred, binding.

 But the forest was shrinking.
 The stillness was dying.
+And fire had firmly rooted itself in the hearts of men.

 He sighed and shifted slightly on the ledge.
 The skyline below sparkled now, a constellation of glass and steel.
-Beautiful in its own way, but humming with a kind of nervous hunger.
+Beautiful in its own way, yet humming with a kind of nervous hunger.
+They were always moving.
+Always wanting more.

 Still... they tried.

 Connection.
+Joy.
+Hope.

-Still, he felt closer to it now than he had in a long time.
+But still, he felt closer to it now than he had in a long time.

 The night wind curled around him, tugging at his arms like a farewell.
+He looked back one last time.

-In another world, perhaps, he could have walked among them.
-Not as a myth.
-Not as a threat.
+In another world, perhaps, he could have walked among them—not as a myth, not as a threat.
 But as a bridge between what they had forgotten and what they were meant to remember.

 But for now, he would return to the wild.
 To the dark forests where the air still held the scent of pine and moss.
 Where silence reigned, and the old songs still echoed beneath the roots.